ucbsoj/15sp-onlinenewspackages/index.md

 * Succinctly communicate why the project is innovative.
 * Discuss how the story or product exists on various social, mobile and desktop platforms.
 * Be able to discuss any tools or techniques that helped make the project possible.
 * Highlight any missed opportunities.
-For example, a project might work well on desktop but fail on mobile.
+For example, the project works well on desktop but fails on mobile.
-* Help the class understand how they might apply these lessons to our projects.
+* Help the class understand how we might apply these lessons to our projects.

+###Weekly Discussion in bCourse
+tkt tk, something about discussing interesting projects that we see in a forum.
+No set “you must X words” but please participate.
+Maybe timed to jrue’s newsletter?

+###Midterm & Final
+####Midterm
+tk

+####Final
+In conjunction with the Advanced Visual Journalism course, students will work in groups of up to three to design a presentation for an original, well-reported visual narrative.
+In terms of project scale: the form will be open ended, based on your group’s story and needs.
+We’re looking for portfolio-ready, professional-level work.

+##Weekly Schedule